Slow Indexes, Part II

 Tip

-The query is slow because the INDEX RANGE SCAN returns many rows—all employees from the original company—and the TABLE ACCESS BY INDEX ROWID fetches them individually, just to apply the LAST_NAME filter which discards most rows anyway.
-It is the perfect composition of the two ingredients that make an index slow: scanning a wide range and fetching too many rows individually.
+The query is slow because the index lookup returns many ROWIDs—one for each employee of the original company—and the database must fetch them individually.
+It is the perfect combination of the two ingredients that make an index slow: the database reads a wide index range and has to fetch many rows individually.

 Statistics